redstrate/redstrate.com/content/blog/figure2/index.md

 ![POD](pod.webp)
 ![back](cool-back.webp)

-And here's a couple of more photos, specificially on the deluxe version and it's exclusive self-destructing feature:
+And here's a couple of more photos, specificially on the deluxe version, and it's exclusive self-destructing feature:

 ![front](deluxe-front.webp)
 ![back](deluxe-back.webp)